yaser-alsinan/pdsnd_github/README.md

 ### Description
 This project tests understanding of git and github including version control, forking, push, merge ... etc.
-I missed the point of doing this 3 times at first
+I missed the point of doing this 3 times at first.
+So I went again and added these two lines and committed after each.

 ### Files used
 bikeshare.py